Taoheed-O/LicensePlateDetection/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 2575 images.
+The dataset includes 3720 images.
-License-plates are annotated in YOLOv8 format.
+License-plate are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Fill (with center crop))
+* Resize to 640x640 (Stretch)

-The following augmentation was applied to create 3 versions of each source image:
-* Random rotation of between -15 and +15 degrees
-* Random shear of between -15° to +15° horizontally and -15° to +15° vertically
-* Random brigthness adjustment of between -27 and +27 percent
-* Random exposure adjustment of between -25 and +25 percent
+No image augmentation techniques were applied.